-Orphx have been developing their signature fusion of hypnotic rhythm and noise for over two decades.
-Using modular and analog synthesizers, software, location recordings and feedback circuits, Rich Oddie and Christina Sealey draw upon the darker fringes of techno and combine these elements with the techniques and critical spirit of industrial music.
+Orphx have been creating their unique fusion of rhythm and noise since the early 1990s, combining and recombining elements of techno with the experimental techniques and critical spirit of industrial music.

-Orphx have refined their uniquely dark psychedelic sound across numerous releases and many changes in hardware and software tools, moving from reel to reel to reel machines, field recordings, and feedback to solid state and software processes – and back again to hardware, due to Sealey's embrace of modular synthesizers many years ago.
-Oddie and Sealey are renowned for delivering improvised live performances that combine software with modular synth and other hardware.
-They have toured throughout Europe, North America, China, and Japan, appearing at international festivals such as Atonal, Katharsis, Labyrinth, Mutek, Rural, and Unsound, and regularly performing at techno temples such as Berghain, Khidi, and Tresor.
-A number of collaborative projects have also emerged, such as Eschaton (with Ancient Methods), Ontario Hospital (Rich Oddie + Huren), Oureboros (Rich Oddie + Aron West) and the recent Light Bringer performances with JK Flesh.
+Orphx have refined their sound across numerous releases and many changes in tools and techniques, moving from reel to reel tape machines and scavenged instruments to software sequencing and processing, and then back again to hardware following Sealey's adoption of modular synthesizers in the late 00s.
+Oddie and Sealey are renowned for delivering improvised live performances that combine modular synth, drum machines, software, and live vocals.
+They have toured throughout Europe, North America, Japan and China, appearing at international festivals such as Berlin Atonal, Katharsis, Mutek, Unsound, Rural, and Labyrinth, and regularly performing at techno temples such as Berghain, Tresor, and Khidi.
+In recent years, they have been working on new audio/visual performances using ultrasound and multi-channel speakers systems, working in collaboration with video artist Patrick Trudeau and McMaster University's Institute for Music and the Mind.
+Other active collaborations and side projects include Orphx + JK Flesh, Eschaton (Orphx + Ancient Methods), Ontario Hospital (Rich Oddie + Huren), and Oureboros (Rich Oddie + Aron West).